Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Methodology

 \subsection{Problem Formulation}

-This study aims to improve the privacy characteristic removing and utility preservation capabilities of conventional image AN techniques for privacy-preserved VAD applications.
-Let’s consider a raw video data $X$, the VAD as a utility task $U$, and the privacy leakage $P$.
-The goal of a privacy-preserving VAD system $\Gamma$ is to maintain the VAD performance of $\mathcal{F}_U$ while reducing $P$ by applying AN function $\mathcal{F}_{\Theta}$ to anonymize $X$.
+This study aims to improve the privacy obfuscation and VAD utility preservation capabilities of conventional image AN techniques (see Fig.~\ref{fig:vad_pipe_diags}).
+Let’s consider a raw video data $\mathbf{X} \in \mathbb{Z^+}$, a utility VAD task $U$, and a privacy leakage task $Q$.
+The $U$ is maximized, without regard to the $Q$, for a non-anonymized VAD system $\mathcal{F}_U$ as (see in Fig.~\ref{fig:vad_pipe_diags_nonanonymized}):

+The $\mathcal{F}_U$ process $\mathbf{X}$ to trigger a VAD alert score $A$ without protection of sensitive private information in the video, which violates the global regulations such as the GDPR and the EU AI Act~\cite{wu2018towards, meden2021privacy, fioresi2023ted, wu2020privacy}.
+The VAD system can exhibit bias towards specific racial, gender, age, religion, and other privacy attributes due to a lack of balanced and curated training datasets~\cite{bender2021dangers, fioresi2023ted}.
+In contrast, the goal of a privacy-preserving VAD system $\Gamma$, shown in Fig.~\ref{fig:vad_pipe_diags_anonymized}, is to maintain the efficacy of $\mathcal{F}_U$ while reducing $Q$ by integrating an AN system $\mathcal{F}_{\Theta}$ as: